kashisharora-14/insight-mentor-link/PUNJAB_UNIVERSITY_CS_SETUP.md

-# Punjab University Computer Science Department - Student Database Setup
+# Panjab University Computer Science Department - Student Database Setup

 ## Overview
-This system is specifically configured for the **Computer Science Department at Punjab University** with the following academic programs.
+This system is specifically configured for the **Computer Science Department at Panjab University** with the following academic programs.

 ---